-Moffitt provides each new patient rapid access to an expert within one day of scheduling your appointment, faster than any other cancer hospital in the nation.
+Moffitt provides each new patient rapid access to an expert after scheduling your appointment, faster than any other cancer hospital in the nation.
 Our patient outcomes often exceed national averages, so being a Moffitt patient is often the best place to be for those with a cancer suspicion or diagnosis no matter the stage.

 Misconception 4: It's Difficult to Know Where (and to Whom) to Refer

 You can learn more about Moffitt’s specialists and who to refer patients to by taking advantage of our physician liaisons, who serve as a point of connection between Moffitt and referring providers.
 We can provide information about new technologies, treatments, and clinical trials, support you with online referrals and communicate with Moffitt faculty and staff on your behalf.

 You can also get involved through webinars, dinner seminars, or grand rounds and take advantage of meet and greets and open houses.

 By becoming more intimately familiar with Moffitt’s specialties and services, you can know where to best refer patients, including those with limited English proficiency or who are hard of hearing.
 Moffitt offers a Language Services department that works to break down the language barrier by offering high-quality, professional language access services to patients with diverse language and communication needs.